wmbusmeters/wmbusmeters/README.md

 `/home/me/.config/wmbusmeters/etc/wmbusmeters.d`

-When running using config files then you can trigger a reload of the config files using `sudo killall -HUP wmbusmetersd` or `sudo killall -HUP wmbusmeters` depending on if you are running as a daemon or not.
+When running using config files then you can trigger a reload of the config files using `sudo killall -HUP wmbusmetersd` or `killall -HUP wmbusmeters` depending on if you are running as a daemon or not.

 # Running without config files, good for experimentation and test.